 Being in the workspace for several years now, we spoke to a few people on their future predictions of the workplace and here are some of the highlights or rather some components they think will be incorporated in the workplace:

 Technologies like VR and its hyper-cool cousin AR will have an impact on office culture.
-From reducing open-plan distractions through virtual office walls to boosting training via in-field scenarios, the pair are set to revolutionize how we work, create and coordinate – joining “borderless” infinity monitors and wearable sociometric devices on the futuristic gadget list, all hopefully for the betterment of staff satisfaction.
+From reducing open-plan distractions through virtual office walls to boosting training via in-field scenarios, the pair are set to revolutionize how we work, create and coordinate – joining “borderless” infinity monitors and wearable sociometric devices on the futuristic gadget list, all hope for the betterment of staff satisfaction.

 Flexible workspaces: Forget choosing between open-plan or cubicle, breakout space or conference suite – the real office space of the future is “agile” and can be all of the above.
 Depending on their mood, workers may enjoy customizable surroundings and the sort of interactive features that are proven to boost ingenuity, such as modular furniture, portable walls, and removable corkboards.